 - Small scrub brush for scrubbing stains

-We’re outside A LOT, so it makes sense for us to have a few cleaning tools in both our garage and outbuilding.
+We’re outside a lot, so it makes sense to have a few cleaning tools in both our garage and outbuilding.

 - Paper towel